Frequently Asked Questions

 Who do you work with?

-We work with nonprofits and we can also serve some government offices, such as Victim Witness Assistance Programs and health departments.
+We work with clients who share our values and align with our specialties.
+We work with many entities, primarily nonprofits, and we can also serve aligned for-profit businesses and government offices, such as Victim Witness Assistance Programs, Community Service Boards, and health departments.

 To ensure our work together has the most impact, we look at both the current infrastructure and capacity your organization has to reach the goals identified for our contract.
-If you are seeking grant consulting services, please be aware that we require clients to have at least two years of operating experience and supporting data, an audit, an operating budget, and an engaged board of directors.
-Before we offer a consultation, we will send a checklist with typical documents we require.
+If you are seeking grant consulting services, please be aware that we require clients to have at least two years of operating experience and supporting data, an audit, an operating budget of at least $300,000 (although we are most successful with organizations that have budgets of $500,000 or more), and an engaged board of directors.
+Nonprofits must have an IRS 501(c)(3) or (c)(4) letter or a written and signed fiscal sponsorship agreement.

 I’m starting a nonprofit.
 Can you help?